IMMM-SFA/starfit/README.md

 status](https://travis-ci.com/IMMM-SFA/rulecurve.svg?branch=master)](https://travis-ci.com/IMMM-SFA/rulecurve)
 <!-- badges: end -->

-`rulecurve` is a package that is designed to work with reservoir time series data in [USRDATS]() to infer operating storage targets and release functions.
+`starfit` is a package that is designed to work with reservoir time series data in [USRDATS]() to infer operating storage targets and release functions.